 - ❖ Students will be required to complete a "Guest Application" for all guests that do not attend Kendrick High School.
-Applications must be completed and submitted to Ms. Latimer no later than March 1st (please understand the information and character of all guests will be checked). - ❖ Guest fees are \$70.00, and they will not receive a KHS souvenir; KHS students are not considered guests. - ❖ March 12th will be the final day to pay for outside guest. - ❖ Outside guests must be between the ages of 15 (sophomore status) and 20 years old (no exceptions will be made). - ❖ The principal has the right to refuse approval of a guest and notification will be made to the student so he or she can make arrangements for another guest.
+Applications must be completed and submitted to Mrs. Luttrell no later than March 1st (please understand the information and character of all guests will be checked). - .
+Guest fees are the same as KHS students. - ❖ Outside guests must be between the ages of 15 (sophomore status) and 19 years old (no exceptions will be made). - ❖ The principal has the right to refuse approval of a guest and notification will be made to the student so he or she can make arrangements for another guest.